Cthonios/Tardigrade.jl/README.md

 Some of the structure of the library is heavily inspired by the MOOSE finite elmenet program from Idaho National Laboratories, but our goal is to have a completely Julian (except for maybe some artifacts) implementation of highly coupled finite elements.

+This is still very much a work in progress...